Improving Primary Care with Innovative Solutions

 What are the Benefits of The Alliance’s Direct Primary Care Offering?

-Lowers overall health care costs by referring to high-value specialists only when care can’t be provided at the clinic – producing fewer referrals, tests, and procedures.
+by referring to preferred-value specialists only when care can’t be provided at the clinic – producing fewer referrals, tests, and procedures.

-Lower out-of-pocket costs because care is paid for using a per-employee per-month basis – usually covered by their employer – and more care is kept at the clinic instead of being sent out to costly specialists.
+because care is paid for monthly on a per-employee basis – usually covered by their employer – and more care is kept at the clinic instead of being sent out to costly specialists.

 Enhanced Access for Patients